tryptech/obs-zoom-and-follow/README.md

 Zoom and Follow
 ---------------

+*Currently refactoring under the **PyWinCtl** branch to consolidate dependencies, simplify use, and remove extraneous settings*

 Have you ever needed to zoom in on your screen to show some fine detail work, or to make your large 4k/ultrawide monitor less daunting? **Zoom and Follow** for OBS Studio does exactly that, zooms in on your mouse and follows it around.
 Configurable and low-impact, you can now do old school Camtasia zoom ***live***!

 *Inspired by [caharkness](https://obsproject.com/forum/members/caharkness.153928/)'s [Magic Window](https://obsproject.com/forum/threads/magic-window.107614/)*